G-Zhen/Landing-Page/README.md

 # Landing-Page
 TOP Landing Page Flexbox project
+Not a full, functioning website.

-A landing page with the subject of great the Stoics (Marcus Aurelius, Seneca, Epicetus)
+A landing page around the subject of stoicism.

+The three great Stoics are Marcus Aurelius, Seneca, Epicetus